UCSBMicrobiologyCore/learning-git/basics.md

-* 'git init' -creates new git repository int he current folder
+* 'git init' -creates new git repository in the current folder
+* 'git status' -see the current status of the repository
+* 'git dif' -shows changes in committed files